 And that 4-6 breakdown never made much sense either.
 It is just a disk with close mounted engines.
 It should be incredibly stable.
 What would make more sense is to make the CA's breakdown 4-6 (what with the thin "neck" and long skinny engine pylons) and the NCL's breakdown 5-6.
 That breakdown is just bizarre.

 An interesting note: If you look at the description of the AWR refit, the completely unrefitted NCL never existed, except for any pre-production prototypes.
-All NCLs must either be an NCLa or NCLa+.
+All NCLs must either be an NCLa or NCLa+, as they are in service after the AWR refit date.
 (This applies to all NCL variants as well.)
 As a result, all of my NCL SSDs automatically include AWR, unless not equipped with photons.

 Light Armed Transport (LAT): This version of the LTT keeps half the photons and adds an extra drone while sacrificing no existing systems from the LTT, though I do replace the APR with lab.
-This ship effectively includes the plus refit.
 I still have no idea why this was rejected.
-(Actually I do: ADB was probably needlessly terrified of the LAT + BP combo, with its 8 photons.
+(Although, I can guess: ADB was probably needlessly terrified of the LAT + BP combo, with its 8 photons.
 This is unnecessary as the Klingon BT already has 8 disruptors, and the LAT + BP can barely move!) (ssd)

 New Scout (NSC): I always found it odd that while the SC has 8 (count 'em: 8!) scout channels, the NSC has only 4.
-I think splitting the difference would be a little more effective; it should have 6.
-This ship effectively includes the plus refit. (ssd)
+I think splitting the difference would be a little more effective; it should have 6. (ssd)

 New Aegis Cruiser-R (NAR): This what the NER would look like when based on the NAC instead of the NEC.
 It chews up plasmas just like the NER, but now has some offensive punch with two photons and still has the rear drone rack. (ssd)